domtaylor/blockdoxcom-staging/content/pages/about.md

 ---
 title: About
-date: 2020-03-05 10:00
+date: '2020-03-05 10:00'
 category: about
 ---

-Blockdox blah blah blah

-Edited in netlify
+We are a group of engineers and scientists dedicated to providing actionable insights for smart buildings and smart transportation.